Finding the Top Financial Advisors in Coral Gables, Florida

 Loyola was founded in 2006, registering as a financial advisor after a few years in business.
 Alvaro R. Castillo is the firm's owner and president.

 Loyola works with clients to provide them with both investment supervisory services and financial planning.
 It also may delegate certain responsibilities to third-party managers.
 It manages accounts primarily on a discretionary basis, meaning it retains control over the buy and sell decisions.

 While all of Loyola's clients have access to the same services, particular investment strategies can vary based on the objectives and needs of each individual client.
 Income, tax levels and tolerance for risk all play into how Loyola's advisors develop and implement investment plans for each of their clients.

-The firm uses mutual funds, equities, bonds, fixed income securities, debt securities, exchange-traded funds (ETFs), real estate, hedge funds, third-party money managers, real estate investment trusts (REITs), private placements and government securities to populate client portfolios.
-They use charting analysis, fundamental analysis, technical analysis and cyclical analysis to inform investment decisions.
+The firm uses mutual funds, equities, bonds, fixed-income securities, debt securities, exchange-traded funds (ETFs), real estate, hedge funds, third-party money managers, real estate investment trusts (REITs), private placements and government securities to populate client portfolios.
+Loyola uses charting analysis, fundamental analysis, technical analysis and cyclical analysis to inform investment decisions.